Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

-In order to comprehensively address the issue of correct dimension selection, Baldassarri and Gelman \cite{Baldassarri_partisans_2008} propose a definition of polarisation as increasing correlation in the ideological space, i.e. that pairs of ideological issues asked about in the American National Election Study become more correlated as a result of polarisation, reducing political pluralism and restricting possible ideological opinions, until maximum correlation is reached and an oppositional binary is created.
+In order to comprehensively address the issue of correct issue selection, Baldassarri and Gelman \cite{Baldassarri_partisans_2008} propose a definition of polarisation as increasing correlation in the ideological space, i.e. that pairs of ideological issues asked about in the American National Election Study become more correlated as a result of polarisation, reducing political pluralism and restricting possible ideological opinions, until maximum correlation is reached and an oppositional binary is created.
 This polarisation stands in comparison to an integrated, non-polarised society which "is not a society in which conflict is absent, but rather one in which conflict expresses itself through nonencompassing interests and identities".
-In their tests of Pearson correlations of pairs of issues in the American National Election Study, they did not find that there was increasing correlation in the ideological field of US-American voters pre-2004.
-However, subsequent research by Kozlowski and Murphy \cite{Kozlowski_alignment_2021} using the same methods found that correlation between pairs of ideological issues rapidly increased between 2004 and 2016.
+Using this definition, they did not find that there was increasing correlation in the ideological field of US-American voters pre-2004.
+However, subsequent research \cite{Kozlowski_alignment_2021} using the same methods found that polarisation rapidly increased between 2004 and 2016.
 They noted that the increase in polarisation was strongest in the domains of economics and civil rights issues, rather than in the domain of moral issues that the "culture war" framing of polarisation may suggest.
 Similarly, DellaPosta \cite{DellaPosta_oilspill_2020} conceptualises polarisation as similar to an oil spill, with the increasing correlation in ideological positions spreading polarisation to previously apolitical members of society.
 The article analyses how the "belief network" of US-American politics has changed over time, concluding that the network has developed clusters which have reduced the prevalence of cross-cutting ideological positions; this means that pluralism has decreased and polarisation has increased.